Concerned About Nineveh

 When the World Hates You

-"If the world hates you, keep in mind that it hated me first."
-Jesus isn't talking about casual annoyance—He's describing spiritual disgust, eternal rejection, and why following Him means being hated by the world (and why that's a far lighter burden than knowing people you love face eternal destruction).
+Jesus isn't talking about casual annoyance, He's describing spiritual disgust, eternal rejection, and why following Him means being hated by the world (and why that's a far lighter burden than knowing people you love face eternal destruction).

 Read More